 - Greater-Scope Villain: Doctor Doom is this for the first part of the comic, up until The Wizard is dealt with.

-- Humiliation Conga: Of all people - done to Dr. Doom.
+- Humiliation Conga: Done to Dr. Doom.
 How bad did he get it?
 Well...
 The Future Foundation utterly wreck his property including breaking all his Doombots.
 They hire a second-string wizard/mystery man to dispell anything Doom can cook up magically (and revealing that Doom is actually just a 4th rate magician).
-After that Scott Lang not only prevents Doom from getting new powers but he breaks Doom's arm.
-Scott then takes Doom outside to show him off to the Latverian peasantry and then he tells Doom that he's going to show him some of the things he learnt in prison.
+After that Scott Lang not only prevents Doom from getting new powers, but also breaks Doom's arm.
+Scott then takes Doom outside to show him off to the Latverian peasantry and then tells Doom that he's going to show him some of the things he learnt in prison.
 He then brutally beats Doom so badly that the guy can't make intelligible words.
 Then he takes off Doom's mask to reveal to everyone that underneath Doom has no scars!
 It was all a lie to excuse the fact that Doom is really petty and just hates Reed Richards for being better.
 After enduring some more taunting from Scott Lang, the Living Tribunal shows up and curses Doom so that every time he does something evil, Doom's face will get mutilated and no power in the universe can fix it.
-Finally the future version of Valeria gets in the act and wants to twist the knife in a little.
-She makes an illusion of her childhood self running headlong into danger and this utterly freaks out Doom who sees her almost as his own daughter.
+Finally the future version of Valeria gets in the act.
+She makes an allusion of her childhood self running headlong into danger and this utterly freaks out Doom who sees her almost as his own daughter.
 So ol' Victor really got bent over in the finale.

 - Improbably Female Cast: Not really, but the team is a nice aversion of the Affirmative Action Girl trope, with three women and only one male.